exane/fume-deploy/README.md

 # Fume-deploy

-Fume-deploy is a simple deployment script in a very early stage.
+Fume-deploy is a simple deployment script for git in a very early stage.

 ## Motivation